MisterJulsen/MinecraftCommunityServer/README.md

 - **Survival**
 - Modpack with approx. 100 - 150 mods
 - Open to everyone, anytime
-- No specific topic (e.g. just Create or just technology), but a mix with different mods from all categories
+- No specific topic, a mix with different mods from all categories
 - Start: _still unknown_
 - IP: _will be published on the discord server_
 - Our server: https://www.hetzner.com/de/dedicated-rootserver/ax102/konfigurator/#/